Dulyaaa/Conference_Management_System/README.md

 # 🌃🚀 AF - ICAF Conference Management System
 This is a `Conference Management System` implementation of 3rd Year 1st Semester - Application Frameworks(AF) module.
 Here we are developed the system to manage the conferences as a web application accroding to the given requirements.
+There are 4 roles in the system; they are *Admin*, *Editor*, *Reviewer*, & *User*.

+**Conference Management** is one of the function we have idetified from the given requirements.
+The Editor must create a conference and those created conference should get approval from the Admin before display them in main page.
+And also Editor can delete and view the conference details.

 ## Language
 ![JavaScript](https://img.shields.io/badge/Language-JavaScript-yellow)